Omycron83/Notes/ML/Markov Chains.md

 Example:
 ![[A7AF59B3-6B26-46B5-B584-02E05A86F18D.jpeg]]

 # Matrix Description:
-A Markov process can be described using a transition matrix
+A Markov process can be described using a transition matrix similar to a usual matrix representation in a graph.
+This can be done by